Superman and Lois Lane: 1938–1986

-Superman/Clark Kent and Lois Lane first appeared in Action Comics #1 (June 1938), other than the fact that Superman had been rocketed to Earth as an infant, his complex backstory had yet to develop.
-The first story includes a sequence in which Clark behaved in a cowardly fashion, leaving Lois to defend herself against an aggressive man, from whom Superman later saves her.
+Superman/Clark Kent and Lois Lane first appeared in Action Comics #1 (June 1938).
+Their first story together features a sequence in which Clark behaves cowardly, leaving Lois to defend herself against an aggressive man, from whom Superman later saves her.
 From then on, Clark was established as a shy man attracted to Lois, while she was interested in his heroic alter ego, Superman.
-This remained the status quo in the comics for decades, though Lois did warm up to Clark for the most part; yet their relationship could not really advance with Lois left out of Clark's secret and the Clark Kent persona is a disguise.
+This remained the status quo in the comics for decades.

+Although Clark pursues Lois romantically, he does so while assuming a guise of abject cowardice that inevitably repulses Lois, and while rebuffing her own romantic overtures to his Superman identity.
+Noting this, and the way in which Clark laughs at Lois behind her back after he first learns she is in love with Superman, comics writer Michael Fleisher has described the underlying relationship between Lois and Clark during the Golden Age period as one of "mutual contempt", arguing that "Although Clark Kent rationalizes his need to play the coward on the ground that it helps him protect his secret identity, there is no way of easily rationalizing his openly stated desire to fool Lois into believing that she has him wrapped around her little finger."

-As early as the 1940s, Lois began to suspect that Clark Kent was Superman, the first such story appears in Superman #17 (July–August 1942) in a story titled "Man or Superman" by Jerry Siegel and Joe Shuster.
-Across decades of comics, Lois would suspect Clark is Superman and tries to prove it, but Superman always thwarts her.
+As early as the 1940s, Lois began to suspect that Clark Kent was Superman; the first instance of this appears in Superman #17 (July–August 1942) in a story titled "Man or Superman" by Siegel and Shuster.
+Across decades of comics, Lois would suspect Clark is Superman and fruitlessly tries to prove it, with Superman always thwarting her.
 This theme became particularly pronounced in the 1950s and 1960s comics.
-In the Bronze Age of Comic Books, Lois became more of a heroic figure, more independent of Superman and was less interested in his secret identity.
+In the Bronze Age of Comic Books, Lois became more of a heroic figure, more independent from Superman, and was less interested in his secret identity.